apache/cordova-docs/docs/en/edge/guide/platforms/android/config.md

 # Android Configuration

-The `config.xml` file controls various Cordova settings.
-These apply to each application and CordovaWebView instance.
+The `config.xml` file controls an app's basic settings that apply across each application and CordovaWebView instance.
+This section details preferences that only apply to Android builds.
+See The config.xml File for information about global configuration options.

 ## `<preference>`